 A traumatic experience can completely disrupt an individual’s life, leaving them feeling scared and alone.
 The longer the symptoms of trauma go on untreated the worse the symptoms will be.
-That’s why it’s vital that you take the aftermath of the traumatic event you experienced and allow others to help you through this difficult time.
+That’s why it’s vital that you take the aftermath of the traumatic event you experienced, seek rehab and allow others to help you through this difficult time.
 No one should suffer alone.

-At Blue Ridge we are equipped to help individuals who are struggling with the repercussions of a traumatic experience.
+At our treatment center in Georgia, we are equipped to help individuals who are struggling with the repercussions of a traumatic experience.
 Our main concern is that you feel safe and supported while you begin to heal.
 We make sure that you always have support and compassion when you need it most.

-Our beautiful recovery center is located on 40 acres in the foothills of the Blue Ridge Mountains, which provides you the perfect calming environment to heal from your intensely traumatic event.
-Our holistic treatment approach ensures that you will get the most comprehensive trauma treatment available to allow you to best heal from the events, process your feelings, and remind yourself that there is hope for the future.
+Our beautiful treatment center is located on 40 acres in the foothills of the Blue Ridge Mountains in Georgia, which provides you the perfect calming environment to heal from your intensely traumatic event.
+Our holistic rehab approach ensures that you will get the most comprehensive trauma treatment available to allow you to best heal from the events, process your feelings, and remind yourself that there is hope for the future.
 Our empathic and fully trained treatment team is ready to help you overcome your fears by various types of empirically validated therapies and medication management to best allow you to reclaim your life.

 The multidimensional residential treatment programs at Blue Ridge Mountain Recovery Center is dedicated to providing personalized care to each person who walks through our doors.
 Our emphasis is placed on treating the person as a whole instead of focusing on your symptoms.
 We know that you’re not defined by the trauma you experienced.

-The compassionate staff at Blue Ridge takes the time to get to know you on a personal level so that we are able to provide you with the best plan of care for your struggles during your stay with us.
+The compassionate staff at Blue Ridge takes the time to get to know you on a personal level so that we are able to provide you with the best treatment for your struggles while you rehab with us.
 We focus on the strengths that you do have and use them to empower you to take an active role in your recovery.
 You can get through this.
 We’ll be beside you every step of the way.

-Types of Therapy we Use to Treat Trauma
+Types of Therapy We Use to Treat Trauma & PTSD

-The residential program at Blue Ridge for trauma recovery offers many different effective treatment models.
-Through years of experience we have found that the best way to help individuals who are suffering emotional and psychological trauma is to use a combination of medication management, traditional therapy, and experiential techniques.
+The residential treatment at Blue Ridge for trauma rehab offers many different effective treatment models.
+Through years of experience, we have found that the best way to help individuals who are suffering emotional and psychological trauma is to use a combination of medication management, traditional therapy, and experiential techniques.

-Medication is often used to help individuals who have experienced trauma to cope with the emotional pain they are experiencing.
-Additionally, medication may be used to manage the symptoms of co-occurring disorders, such as depression, that may have developed as a result of the trauma.
+During rehab, medication is often used to help individuals who have experienced trauma to cope with the emotional pain they are experiencing.
+Additionally, medication may be used to manage the symptoms of co-occurring disorders, such as depression or substance abuse, that may have developed as a result of the trauma.
 Types of medication will depend upon the presenting symptoms and any co-occurring disorders and will be discussed with your treatment team.
 After you’ve had some time to heal and work through your painful emotions, medication may be decreased or eliminated.